Helping Loved Ones Avoid Probate

 - Tenants in common

-The difference between these different types of joint ownership is who inherits upon the death of one of the joint owners.
+The difference between these types of joint ownership is who inherits upon the death of a joint owner.
 Does the interest in the property pass to the surviving owners (or surviving spouse), or does it pass to other heirs of the deceased?

-State laws differ on joint ownership so check the laws of your state before deciding how the deed for your property should be transferred.
+State laws vary regarding joint ownership.
+Check the laws of your state before deciding how to title your property.
 Inheritance rights of a surviving spouse will also be affected depending on whether the couple lives in a community property state.

-Ownership of a vehicle is determined based on who is listed on the title and how they are listed.
+Ownership of a vehicle is determined based on the title.
+Who is listed on the title and how they are listed matters.
 Vehicles can also have more than one owner.
-Married couples are typically listed as joint tenants with the right of survivorship.
+Vehicle titles typically list married couples as joint tenants with the right of survivorship.
 Again, tenants in common do not inherit from one another.

-Some states offer a simple Transfer on Death form that car owners can file with the state to transfer the title of a vehicle to another person upon their death.
+Some states offer a simple Transfer on Death form that vehicle owners can file with the state to transfer the title of a vehicle to another person upon their death.

 When Probate Isn't Necessary

 Sometimes avoiding probate is easy.
 For example, probate isn't always necessary for very small estates.
 Even modest to moderate estates can avoid a full probate process if they qualify for a small estate simplified probate process.
 In some states, the small estate process involves transferring property by affidavit.

 Can I Solve This on My Own or Do I Need an Attorney?